Solant/csgolounge-prices/README.md

-# csgolounge-prices
+# lounge-prices
-Chrome extension for CSGO Lounge site to show prices of items
+Chrome extension for CSGO Lounge and Dota2 Lounge sites to show prices of items.
+In settings you can change the displayed currency.